sparkfun/SparkFun_RTK_Firmware/docs/permanent_base.md

 [![Output from CSRS](https://cdn.sparkfun.com/assets/learn_tutorials/1/3/6/3/SparkFun_PPP_Results.png)](https://cdn.sparkfun.com/assets/learn_tutorials/1/3/6/3/SparkFun_PPP_Results.png)

-*The SparkFun antenna with +/-2mm of accuracy! :O*<-
+*The SparkFun antenna with +/-2mm of accuracy! :O*

 The email will also include a [fancy PDF report](https://cdn.sparkfun.com/assets/learn_tutorials/1/3/6/3/SparkFun-PPP.pdf) of your antenna’s location but does not include the Cartesian coordinates we will need later.

 If all goes well you should have a very precise location for your antenna.
-For u-blox receivers we are most interested in ECEF coordinates.
+For SparkFun RTK products we are most interested in ECEF coordinates.
 [ECEF](https://en.wikipedia.org/wiki/ECEF) is *fascinating*.
 Rather than lat and long, ECEF is the number of meters from the internationally agreed upon reference frame of the center of mass of the Earth.
 Basically, your ECEF coordinates are the distance you are from the *center of the Earth*.
 Neat.

 ### Configuring Fixed Location

 Now that you’ve got the ECEF position of your antenna, let’s tell the RTK product where its antenna is located with a few millimeters of accuracy.

-Re-enter the WiFi AP config page or connect over Serial.
+Enter the WiFi AP config page or connect over Serial.

 ![Setting ECEF coordinates over WiFi](https://cdn.sparkfun.com/r/600-600/assets/learn_tutorials/1/4/6/3/RTK_Surveyor_-_WiFi_Config_-_Base_Config1.jpg)